thomastoumasu/fullstack/Fullstack/notes.md

 Kubernetes: orchestration system like compose, robustness and automatization
 using k3d to create a group of Docker containers that run k3s, and using the Kubernetes cli called kubectl
+deployment: what container you want, how they should be running, and how many of them should be running (edit the deployment to change the number of replicas)
 https://speakerdeck.com/thockin
 ```bash
 # create cluster